henspace/text2lesson-docs/docs/about.md

 The sounds in the application were generated using the fantastic [Chiptone](https://sfbgames.itch.io/chiptone) program.
 Big thanks to SFBGames for making that tool available.

-A number of images are used in the lessons.
-Check the [image credits](./images/image-credits.md) for details.

 Please note that any acknowledgment does not mean that the acknowledged creators endorse _Text2Lesson_ or the use of their work in any way.